elbernaderen/jupyter_analysis/README.md

 [pandas](https://pandas.pydata.org/), [numpy](https://numpy.org/install/) and [scipy](https://scipy.org/install/) libraries are used to work with data frames and lists.

 [sklearn](https://scikit-learn.org/stable/install.html) is a library used to create and train the machine learning model.

-[pickle](https://docs.python.org/3/library/pickle.html#:~:text=%E2%80%9CPickling%E2%80%9D%20is%20the%20process%20whereby,back%20into%20an%20object%20hierarchy.) is needed to save the model in a .sav file, so we can use it in a easy way with the backtester [backtest_amplitudes.py](https://github.com/elbernaderen/machine-learning-signal-finder#backtest_strategypy) or the signal sender [messenger_d.py](https://github.com/elbernaderen/machine-learning-signal-finder#messenger_dpy).

 ## Usage